-Answering The Question: What Keywords Do I Rank For?
+Answering The Big Question: What Keywords Do I Rank For?

-Each have advantages and disadvantages, and many SEO specialists use more than one at a time.
+Each tool has advantages and disadvantages, and many SEO specialists use more than one at a time.
 All of these tools have layers of functionality, and as you click around and explore, you’ll find the features and functions that suit you best.

 Your Keyword Metrics